-After finishing his three year apprenticeship with the Roux Brothers, Arthur Potts Dawson went to work with Rowley Leigh at Kensington Place for two years, with Rose Gray & Ruth Rogers at the River Cafe for four years and Yanni Crystiasis and Soho House group, both for a year.
+Arthur spent his three year apprenticeship with the Roux Brothers which was an imense expereince for a yougn chef.
+He then went to work with Rowley Leigh at Kensington Place for two years, with Rose Gray & Ruth Rogers at the River Cafe for four years and Yanni Crystiasis and Soho House group, both for a year.
 He then became Head Chef at the River Cafe before going on to restyle Petersham Nurseries Cafe and re-launch Cecconi’s restaurant, before becoming executive head chef for Jamie Oliver’s Fifteen Restaurant.

 Arthur Potts Dawson is a fellow of the Royal Society of the Arts and represented England as Ambassador Chef at Terra Madre in Turin, Italy.
 Arthur now runs Juiceman, an holistic, organic raw juice and food concept, designed to betters peoples lives with better nutrition and dietary concepts.
 Arthur has appeared on a number of cooking programmes such as Market Kitchen every week and Saturday Cooks, he has written for the Guardian food/travel section and has worked on three shows for BBC Radio 4 food programme.
 Arthur teaches Wing Chun Kung Fu, which he has practiced for nearly 20 years, has two children and lives with his partner in Bristol.

 Jamie Oliver describes Arthur as the ‘the original green chef.’